Spend a day learning tried-and-true ways to set up your school’s Makerspace, design high-impact Maker projects, or use new tools.

 Our workshops are appropriate for teachers with tools and materials ranging from portable carts to full-blown Makerspaces.
 No experience required (beginners are welcome) except for the Maker Project Design workshop, where experience with at least one Maker technology is recommended.

-The program is now being offered in-person and online simultaneously.
+The program is being offered in-person and online simultaneously.
 Those on site will use the MIT shop tools.
 Remote participants will be advised of the tools in advance and will have access to all activities.
-Workshops are limited to 20 in-person and 20 remote participants.
+Workshops are limited to 18 participants.

 Each class is one day, meeting from 8:30 am to 2:30 pm with a 45-minute lunch break.